d3/d3-queue/README.md

-# queue.js
+# Queue

 **Queue.js** is yet another asynchronous helper library for JavaScript.
-Think of it as a minimalist version of [Async.js](https://github.com/caolan/async) that allows fine-tuning over parallelism.
+Think of Queue as a minimalist version of [Async.js](https://github.com/caolan/async) that allows fine-tuning over parallelism.
 Or, think of it as a version of [TameJs](https://github.com/maxtaco/tamejs/) that does not use code generation.

 For example, if you wanted to stat two files in parallel: